 - Prebiotic fiber (4 grams per 1/2 cup serving) – great for gut health, hormone balance, and more!

 - Calcium (100 mg per 1/2 cups serving) – good for our teeth and bones, as well as heart health!

-- Vitamin B-6 (25% of your daily needs per 1/2 cup serving) – B vitamins are especially helpful for energy production, immune function, optimal mood, and brain and nerve health, among others.
+- Vitamin B-6 (nearly 100% of your daily needs per 1/2 cup serving) – Chickpeas are one of the highest B6 foods.
+B vitamins are especially helpful for energy production, immune function, optimal mood, and brain and nerve health, among others.

-- Chickpeas are legumes so they grow in pods, very similar to soybeans.
-They can be steamed in the pod just like edamame but, if you plan to roast or pan fry them, you’ll want to pop them out of their pods first.
+- If using fresh, you’ll want to pop them out of their pods first.
 This is a great activity for kids to help with!